Get started using AV Studio with Webcaster X2 encoders

 TIP: You can preview the audio and video first from the encoders Status page when you click on the Live SD (or Live HD) button.

-- Now create a scene and add the recorded footage.
-Click the plus sign beside Scenes in the top menu bar and give your scene a name.
-Then choose the date the footage was recorded in the pop up calendar.
+- Now create a scene using the uploaded footage.
+Click Scenes in the header bar to go to the Scenes page, then click +New Scenes and give your scene a name.
+Next, choose the date the footage was recorded in the pop up calendar.

 - Using the Scene Editor, add the encoder to a single scene and choose the same audio source.
 On the timeline, use the markers and select the footage you want, trimming heads and tails (if needed).
 Then click Render.
 It's that simple!
 Choose the encoding settings you want and when it's finished rendering, you can download the file or share a preview link with others.